Guided Safari | 14 nights / 15 days |

 The appearance of the town, with its 35 000 inhabitants, is characterised by numerous colonial buildings with the Woermann House from 1905 as its landmark.
 The former trading house in Bismarck Street with its 25 metre high Tower and its courtyard bordered by arcades today houses the city library and an art gallery.
 Swakopmund is a popular seaside resort with a slightly nostalgic atmosphere, many tourist attractions and a pleasant climate in summer.

-Overnight: Swakopmund Beach Hotel including breakfast
+Overnight: Swakopmund Guesthouse including breakfast

 Day 5: Ai-Aiba – The Rockpainting Lodge